Lewiswatson18/ITPS/README.md

 Making the site responsive

-Improve site Performance as current speed rating is 67%
+Improve site Performance as  original ITPS Site  speed rating is 67%